Licensed Professional Counselor (LPC)

 So, what is the difference between these titles?

 For starters, licensed and educational requirements can vary by state.
-In general, titles that include terms like “mental health” or “clinical” are licensed to diagnose and treat mental illnesses and disorders, while the others may not be.
+In general, titles that include terms like “mental health” or “clinical” are licensed to diagnose and treat mental illnesses and disorders, while the others may not.
 However, licensed professional counselors may provide a broader range of counseling in areas like career counseling or domestic violence.